trezor/blockbook/docs/api.md

 Common principles used in API V2:

-- all amounts are transferred as strings, in the lowest denomination (satoshis, wei, ...), without decimal point
+- all crypto amounts are transferred as strings, in the lowest denomination (satoshis, wei, ...), without decimal point
 - empty fields are omitted.
 Empty field is a string of value _null_ or _""_, a number of value _0_, an object of value _null_ or an array without elements.
 The reason for this is that the interface serves many different coins which use only subset of the fields.
 Sometimes this principle can lead to slightly confusing results, for example when transaction version is 0, the field _version_ is omitted.

 ### REST API